-FIGURE 9: NUMBER OF BUILDING RULES ASSESSMENTS LODGED DURING 2013 Building Rules Lodgments 2009-2013
+FIGURE 9: NUMBER OF BUILDING RULES ASSESSMENTS LODGED DURING 2014 Building Rules Lodgments 2009-2014

-FIGURE 10: BUILDING RULES ASSESSMENTS LODGED - 2009-2013
+FIGURE 10: BUILDING RULES ASSESSMENTS LODGED - 2009-2014

-FIGURE 11: MEDIAN TIMEFRAMES FOR BUILDING RULES ASSESSMENTS - 2009-2013 The statutory timeframe for assessing an application for Building Rules Consent is twenty (20) days, which is illustrated above by the solid blue line.
+FIGURE 11: MEDIAN TIMEFRAMES FOR BUILDING RULES ASSESSMENTS - 2009-2014 The statutory timeframe for assessing an application for Building Rules Consent is twenty (20) days, which is illustrated above by the solid blue line.
 Building Rules Decisions

-FIGURE 12: DETERMINED BUILDING RULES CONSENTS DURING 2013 As with Planning assessments, the high proportion of Building Rules Consents that are granted is indicative of the Council's policy to negotiate an acceptable outcome with Applicants, rather than refusing an Application outright.
+FIGURE 12: DETERMINED BUILDING RULES CONSENTS DURING 2014 As with Planning assessments, the high proportion of Building Rules Consents that are granted is indicative of the Council's policy to negotiate an acceptable outcome with Applicants, rather than refusing an Application outright.
 Land Division Applications

-FIGURE 13: LAND DIVISION APPLICATIONS LODGED AND NEW ALLOTMENTS CREATED BETWEEN 2009-2013 The Council did not record data regarding additional allotments created prior to 2011, and as such there is a gap in the graph above.
+FIGURE 13: LAND DIVISION APPLICATIONS LODGED AND NEW ALLOTMENTS CREATED BETWEEN 2009-2014 The Council did not record data regarding additional allotments created prior to 2011, and as such there is a gap in the graph above.
 Land Division Applications include boundary realignments, the amalgamation of land, as well as the division of land into two (2) or more allotments.
 Regulated Tree Applications

-FIGURE 14: REGULATED TREE APPLICATIONS - 2009-2013 The Significant Tree legislation was amended on 17 November 2011 by the State Government via the Development (Regulated Trees) Variation Regulations 2011.
+FIGURE 14: REGULATED TREE APPLICATIONS - 2009-2014 The Significant Tree legislation was amended on 17 November 2011 by the State Government via the Development (Regulated Trees) Variation Regulations 2011.
 The Council has an information sheet regarding 'Regulated' and 'Significant' trees, which can be accessed via the Council's website at www.npsp.sa.gov.au.
 Number of Development related complaints received

-FIGURE 15: DEVELOPMENT RELATED COMPLAINTS & ENFORCEMENT - 2009-2013 Council staff investigate all development related complaints.
+FIGURE 15: DEVELOPMENT RELATED COMPLAINTS & ENFORCEMENT - 2009-2014 Council staff investigate all development related complaints.
 In circumstances where a breach of the Development Act 1993 has been identified, staff use a range of enforcement procedures in order to rectify the breach.
 These procedures can include negotiated compliance, written warnings, Section 84 Enforcement Notices, Section 85 Court proceedings and Criminal Prosecutions.
 Whilst the process for following up complaints can be onerous, staff are conscious of following due process and trying to negotiate a satisfactory outcome, with the underlying principle being that legal action, and particularly criminal prosecutions, are pursued as a last resort.
 The Council has recently commenced collecting statistics regarding average and median timeframes for dealing with and resolving complaints.
 Information on this issue will be presented in this format as it becomes available.
 Random Development Compliance Inspections

-FIGURE 16: RANDOM DEVELOPMENT COMPLAINCE INSPECTIONS DURING 2013 The Council undertakes random development compliance inspections on at least 25 percent of Applications that are approved (and at least 50 percent of identified higher risk developments).
+FIGURE 16: RANDOM DEVELOPMENT COMPLAINCE INSPECTIONS DURING 2014 The Council undertakes random development compliance inspections on at least 25 percent of Applications that are approved (and at least 50 percent of identified higher risk developments).
 Where inconsistencies or breaches of the Act are observed (non-conforming development), the matter is added to the Council's Complaints Register to be followed up with the Applicant.
-The Council will shortly introduce targeted inspections for certain classes of development in addition to the random inspections.